 In 1609, Hudson joined the Dutch East India Company as a commander.
 He took charge of the Half Moon with the objective of discovering a northern route to Asia by heading north of Russia.
 Again ice put an end to his travels, but this time he did not head for home.
 Hudson decided to sail west to seek western passage to the Orient.
 According to some historians, he had heard of a way to the Pacific Ocean from North America from English explorer John Smith.

 Crossing the Atlantic Ocean, Hudson and his crew reached land that July, coming ashore at what is now Nova Scotia.
-They encountered some of the local Native Americans there and were able to make some trades with them.
+They encountered some of the local Indigenous peoples there and were able to make some trades with them.
 Traveling down the North American coast, Hudson went as far south as the Chesapeake Bay.
 He then turned around and decided to explore New York Harbor, an area first thought to have been discovered by Giovanni da Verrazzano in 1524.
-Around this time, Hudson and his crew clashed with some local Native Americans.
+Around this time, Hudson and his crew clashed with some local Indigenous peoples.
 A crew member named John Colman died after being shot in the neck with an arrow, and two others on board were injured.

 After burying Colman, Hudson and his crew traveled up the river that would later carry his name.
 He explored the Hudson River up as far as what later became Albany.
 Along the way, Hudson noticed that the lush lands that lined the river contained abundant wildlife.
-He and his crew also met with some of the Native Americans living on the river's banks.
+He and his crew also met with some of the Indigenous peoples living on the river's banks.

 On the way back to the Netherlands, Hudson was stopped in the English port of Dartmouth.
 The English authorities seized the ship and the Englishmen among the crew.
 Upset that he had been exploring for another country, the English authorities forbade Hudson from working with the Dutch again.
 He was, however, undeterred from trying to find the Northwest Passage.
 This time, Hudson found English investors to fund his next journey, which would prove to be fatal.